pharmpy/pharmpy/docs/iivsearch.rst

 IIVsearch
 =========

-The IIV tool is a general tool to decide the best IIV structure given a start model.
+The IIVsearch tool is a general tool to decide the best IIV structure given a start model.
 This includes deciding which IIV to keep and the covariance structure based on a chosen selection criteria.

 ~~~~~~~
 Running
 ~~~~~~~

-The iiv tool is available both in Pharmpy/pharmr and from the command line.
+The IIVsearch tool is available both in Pharmpy/pharmr and from the command line.

-To initiate iiv in Python:
+To initiate IIVsearch in Python/R:

 .. pharmpy-code::